 To accurately determine the value of your piano as a musical instrument, an evaluation must be performed by an experienced, qualified piano technician, who completes a physical, detailed evaluation, encompassing the instrument’s total condition.
 By ‘total condition’, we mean the instrument as a whole.
 A technician with extensive, high-end restoration experience is intimately familiar with each individual area of the instrument.

 - Cabinet Structural Integrity, Design and Condition of Finish

 - Harp, Strings and Trapwork

 - Maintenance History (if known)

-A qualified professional will have the experience and training to complete a comprehensive evaluation for replacement value, insurance evaluation, estate sale, purchase, damage claim evaluation and donation value.
-Once the piano evaluation is completed, a written Evaluation Report is produced which includes as much history as is factually known about the instrument, including historical significance, if any.
+Our experienced, qualified professional Technician has the experience and training to complete a comprehensive evaluation for replacement value, insurance evaluation, estate sale, purchase, damage claim evaluation and donation value.
+Once the comprehensive evaluation is completed, a written Evaluation Report is produced which includes as much history as is factually known about the instrument, including historical significance, if any.

 There is more to a comprehensive piano evaluation than just knowing what the piano looks like or how old it is.
 Age, a readily recognized name, or a cabinet that ‘looks like new’, are not determining factors to professionally and accurately evaluate the piano as a musical instrument.

 Experience Counts – have your piano evaluated by a qualified professional who has 43+ years of experience in piano technology.